 Connors hands out awards that focus on improvement, dedication and work ethic, and the number of recipients grew dramatically in '09.

-“In the first year, I think we had 11,” Davis said.
-“Last year we had 18, and this year, we had 40 [players] that are going to be recipients of that award, so that’s definitely moving in the right direction.”
+"In the first year, I think we had 11," Davis said.
+"Last year we had 18, and this year, we had 40 undefined that are going to be recipients of that award, so that's definitely moving in the right direction."

 Despite the concerns at wide receiver, North Carolina returns a three-year starter at quarterback in T.J.
 Yates, its entire offensive backfield and three starting offensive linemen.
 Add in nine returning starters on defense, and there's no debating which direction the Tar Heels plan to travel this season.